Betsy Ross Mares Invitational Pace

 The Betsy Ross Mares Invitational Pace is a harness race for Standardbred mare pacers run annually since 2008 at Harrah's Philadelphia Racetrack.
+It is a part of the annual "Super Sunday" card held on the last Sunday in May.

 Historical race events

 In 2009, Southwind Tempo won her second straight Betsy Ross Pace.
 Her time of 1:48 3/5 set a World Record for female pacers over a 5/8 mile track.
+That record stood until Twin B Joe Fresh won the race in 1:48 2/5 in 2024.

+There was no race in 2020 due to the COVID-19 pandemic.